 Phases of Accounting Cycle

-An understanding of all phases of accounting cycle is essential.
-These phases are therefore briefly described below:
+An understanding of all phases of the accounting cycle is essential.
+These phases are briefly described below.

-The accounting cycle starts with the analysis of business transaction.
-In this step, transactions are analyzed to find the nature of accounts involved in the transaction.
+The accounting cycle starts with the analysis of the transactions of the business in question.
+In this step, transactions are analyzed to identify the nature of accounts involved in the transaction.

-The second step in the accounting cycle is journalizing which means recording all transactions in the general journal.
+The second step in the accounting cycle is journalizing, which involves recording all transactions in the general journal.

-Transferring entries from journal to the ledger is called posting.
-In this step, all transactions previously recorded in journal are transferred to the relevant ledger accounts at some appropriate time.
+The process of transferring entries from the journal to the ledger is called posting.
+In this step, all transactions previously recorded in the journal are transferred to the relevant ledger accounts at some appropriate time.

 Summarizing refers to the preparation of a trial balance from the debit and credit balances of the ledger accounts.

-At the end of every accounting period, some transactions are missed from records.
+At the end of every accounting period, some transactions are missed from the records.
 The recording of such transactions in the books of accounts is known as adjusting entries.
-Mostly adjusting entries are made to adjust the income and expenses accounts.
+Such entries are usually made to adjust the income and expense accounts.

-Financial statements are prepared at the end of each accounting period to know the earnings and financial position of the business concern.
+Financial statements are prepared at the end of each accounting period to understand the earnings and financial position of the business concern.

-The last and final phase of book-keeping is the preparation of post-closing trial balance to prove the accuracy of accounting records at the end of trading period.
+The last and final phase of bookkeeping is the preparation of the post-closing trial balance.
+This proves the accuracy of the accounting records at the end of the trading period.